aivibe-collective/ai-hub-content/Single_Content_Item_Development_Workflow.md

   - New developments in the field
   - Changes to related content
   - Platform updates
+  - Prompt performance data
+  - Reference quality assessments
 - **Document all updates** in a version history
+- **Use automated regeneration** for sections that need updating:
+  - Create targeted prompts based on feedback and new requirements
+  - Generate updated content sections
+  - Review and integrate the regenerated content
+  - Update the reference database with new sources
+- **Refine prompts** based on performance metrics and feedback

 ## Workflow Tools & Templates